dantegates/dantegates.github.io/_posts/2020-01-02-deep-learning-for-time-series.md

 The rationale for scaling the inputs/outputs is as follows (quoting directly from the paper)

-*"[D]ue to the autoregressive nature of the model, both the autoregressive input $z_{i,t-1}$ as well as the output of the network (e.g. $\mu$) directly sccale with the observations $z_{i, t}$, but the non-linearities of the network in between have a limited operating range.
+*"[D]ue to the autoregressive nature of the model, both the autoregressive input $z_{i,t-1}$ as well as the output of the network (e.g. $\mu$) directly scale with the observations $z_{i, t}$, but the non-linearities of the network in between have a limited operating range.
 Without further modifications, the network thus has to learn to scale the input to an appropriate range in the input layer, and then invert this scaling at the output.*

 *This sort of scaling is a common problem in regression.
 To address this issue the time series inputs to both the encoder and decoder are scaled by the average value of the time series inputs of the encoder (remember the inputs to the decoder are only known at train time, hence we compute the scaling factor, denoted $\nu_{i}$ from the encoder inputs only)."*